Best Stops on the Oregon Coast from Lincoln City to Depoe Bay

 Amenities: Restrooms, free public parking, picnic tables, wheelchair access to the beach

-Siletz Bay forms the junction where the Siletz River flows into the Pacific Ocean.
-It is a favorite hunting spot for harbor seals, who love to lounge on the Salishan Spit across the bay from the public beach.
+Siletz Bay, where the Siletz River flows into the Pacific Ocean, is one of the best wildlife watching spots between Lincoln City and Depoe Bay.
+It’s a favorite hunting spot for harbor seals, who love to lounge on the Salishan Spit across the bay from the public beach.
 Harbor seals stick around the Ocean Coast year-round, so there is a good chance of seeing them whenever you visit.
 I’ve gone to this beach many times and have seen seals there every time, both in the water and lounging on the sand.
 Bring binoculars for a better view.
 This beach is also a favorite fishing spot for humans.
 You may see people setting crab traps, holding fishing poles, or digging for clams in the Siletz Bay Park.

 The beach at Siletz Bay collects a colossal amount of driftwood.
 People get creative with it, and there are many makeshift structures along the beach.

-After the beach, you may want to explore the adjacent Taft district.
+After visiting the beach, it’s worth exploring the adjacent Taft district.
 Check out Lincoln City Glass for glass-blowing demonstrations.
-There are also a couple of notable drink stops: Rusty Truck Brewing for local beer and pub food or visit Snug Harbor Bar & Grill, the Oregon Coast’s first bar.
+There are also a couple of notable drink stops: Rusty Truck Brewing for local beer and pub food, or visit Snug Harbor Bar & Grill, the Oregon Coast’s first bar.

 Explore Fogarty Creek State Recreation Area